 So many experiences have shaped my character, worldview, outlook on life, ideas about collective humanity, and how I co-exist with all beings and nature itself.
 But nothing – and nobody – has had more influence on my person as where I was born and raised, and the people who helped me take my first steps on this journey that we call life.

-I was born and raised in what is probably one of the most ancient traditional societies in the world.
+I was born and raised in one of the ‘poorest’ parts of Africa.
 Herbert D. Prawius says it better when he wrote:

 “Life has for the most part remained unchanged for thousands of years.
 Western technology, medicine, dress culture, and Christianity, found in varying degrees throughout Uganda, have made virtually no inroads among the Karimojong.
 Geographically, ethnically, and politically, Karamoja is, for all practical purposes, a country within a country.
 For better or for worse, the land and its people remain a vestige of pre-colonial Africa”.

-This is also one of the “poorest” parts of Africa, so poor that even the poor people in Uganda to this day call this the “poorest part of the world”.
-But as they say, “One man’s concept of poverty, is another man’s concept of gracious plenty“.
+So poor is Karamoja that even the very poor people in Uganda call this the “poorest part of the world”.
+But as they say: “One man’s concept of poverty, is another man’s concept of gracious plenty“.

 Deep inside my soul, this is who I always want to be… always will be!